jnsbl/plexpi/README.md

 * [Install Ansible](http://docs.ansible.com/intro_installation.html) on the computer which you want to control your Raspberry Pi from (the _host computer_)
 * [Install Git](https://help.github.com/articles/set-up-git/) on the _host computer_
 * [Install Raspbian](https://www.raspberrypi.org/documentation/installation/) on the Raspberry Pi you want to set up
+* [Set up SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/) on the Raspberry Pi you want to set up

 ## Installation